glaurent/XIBInStoryBoardExample/README.md

 Suppose you have two or more ViewControllers in your app which are very similar except for a couple of UIViews.

-This example demonstrates two different ways of factoring a UIViewController in a XIB separate from your Storyboard, which can then load a different UIView depending on the segue which presents it.
+This code sample demonstrates two different ways of factoring a UIViewController in a XIB separate from your Storyboard, which can then load a different UIView depending on the segue which presents it.

 Both examples are implemented in the same app, starting from `ViewController`.